openresty/lua-nginx-module/README.markdown

 **context:** *http*

-Specifies the maximal entries allowed in the worker-process-level compiled-regex cache.
+Specifies the maximum number of entries allowed in the worker process level compiled regex cache.

-The regular expressions used in [ngx.re.match](http://wiki.nginx.org/HttpLuaModule#ngx.re.match), [ngx.re.gmatch](http://wiki.nginx.org/HttpLuaModule#ngx.re.gmatch), [ngx.re.sub](http://wiki.nginx.org/HttpLuaModule#ngx.re.sub), and [ngx.re.gsub](http://wiki.nginx.org/HttpLuaModule#ngx.re.gsub) will be cached in this cache if the regex option `o` (i.e., compile-once flag) is specified.
+The regular expressions used in [ngx.re.match](http://wiki.nginx.org/HttpLuaModule#ngx.re.match), [ngx.re.gmatch](http://wiki.nginx.org/HttpLuaModule#ngx.re.gmatch), [ngx.re.sub](http://wiki.nginx.org/HttpLuaModule#ngx.re.sub), and [ngx.re.gsub](http://wiki.nginx.org/HttpLuaModule#ngx.re.gsub) will be cached within this cache if the regex option `o` (i.e., compile-once flag) is specified.

-The default entries allowed is 1024.

-When the user Lua programs are exceeding this limit, those new regexes will not be cached at all (as if no `o` option is ever specified), and there will be one (and only one) warning in nginx's `error.log` file, like this
+The default number of entries allowed is 1024 and when this limit is reached, new regexes will not be cached (as if the `o` option was not specified) and there will be one, and only one, warning in the `error.log` file:

     2011/08/27 23:18:26 [warn] 31997#0: *1 lua exceeding regex cache max entries (1024), ...

-You should not specify the `o` regex option for regexes (and/or `replace` string arguments for [ngx.re.sub](http://wiki.nginx.org/HttpLuaModule#ngx.re.sub) and [ngx.re.gsub](http://wiki.nginx.org/HttpLuaModule#ngx.re.gsub)) that are generated *on the fly* and give rise to infinite variations, or you'll quickly reach the limit specified here.
+You should not activate the `o` option for regexes (and/or `replace` string arguments for [ngx.re.sub](http://wiki.nginx.org/HttpLuaModule#ngx.re.sub) and [ngx.re.gsub](http://wiki.nginx.org/HttpLuaModule#ngx.re.gsub)) that are generated *on the fly* and give rise to infinite variations to avoid hitting the specified limit.

 lua_package_path
 ----------------